 Principal Owner & Chief Executive Officer

-Bill DeWitt Jr. has served as the Chairman and Chief Executive Officer of the Cardinals since 1996, when he led the purchase of the team from Anheuser Busch.
+Bill DeWitt Jr. has served as the Chairman and Chief Executive Officer of the Cardinals since 1996, when he led the purchase of the team from Anheuser Busch, and he and his immediate family acquired controlling interest in the team.
 DeWitt oversees all baseball, operational, financial and league matters for the team.
-He is Chairman of the Major League Baseball Executive Council, a member of the Board of Major League Baseball Advanced Media, the Government Relations Committee and the Labor Policy Committee.
-During 2014, he served as Chairman of the Commissioner's Succession Committee.
-Mr. DeWitt also serves on the board of the National Baseball Hall of Fame in Cooperstown.
+He is Chairman of the Major League Baseball Finance Committee, former Chairman of the Executive Council, a member of the Competition Committee and served on the Labor Policy Committee which reached agreement with the Players Association on the current five-year Collective Bargaining Agreement.
+During 2014, he served as Chairman of the Commissioner’s Succession Committee.
+Mr. DeWitt is also a member of the board of the National Baseball Hall of Fame in Cooperstown.

 DeWitt, Jr. has been a prior owner of the Baltimore Orioles, Cincinnati Reds and Texas Rangers.
 He was also a shareholder of the Cincinnati Bengals Football Team and the Cincinnati Stingers Hockey Team, and has had a long career in private equity with Reynolds DeWitt & Co. and DeWitt Capital Group.
 He is married to the former Katharine Cramer of St. Louis, and they have four grown children: Katie, Bill, Andrew, and Margot, and 12 grandchildren.

 Under his leadership, the Cardinals have had a number of significant achievements, including the following:

 - Opened a new spring training facility in Jupiter, Fla., in 1998.

 - Purchased the Palm Beach Cardinals of the Florida State League (A) in 1998.